San Francisco Bicycle Accident Lawyers

 Face And Eye Injuries

 If you fall and hit your face, you may suffer facial damage.
 This can happen when your face hits the road, cement, or a vehicle.
 Common facial injuries include bone fractures, dental fractures, contusions, and foreign objects inside your eyes.
-These injuries can require surgeries.
+These injuries can require surgery.
 They can leave you with permanent scarring or impairment.
 You could lose your eyesight depending on the severity of the injury.

 Other Bodily Injuries